valensupport/valensupport.github.io/pages/web_services.md

 `[server]/solutions/[solution]/[submission]`

 For example:
-`https://insureright.valen.com/solutions/insureright/scoring` - _a submission for workers compensation_
+`https://insureright.valen.com/solutions/insureright/scoring` - _a submission for workers' compensation_
 `https://insureright.valen.com/solutions/ca/scoring` - _a submission for commercial auto_

 In the first example the **solution** is InsureRight, which is our workers' compensation model.
 In this case we are making a **scoring** submission, which will score the inputs against all Workers' Compensation Predict models.